Bjørn Ravlo-Leira

 Hi!

 I am Bjørn.
-Im 25 year old and an industrial design student on the 5th year!
+Im 25 year old and an industrial design student!
 Im also a consultant, service designer and on good days I play piano, host music events and make visual expressions.

 Currently I am writing my masters thesis in service design for St. Olavs Hospital Lung Cancer department.